Geni-96/Realtime-transcriptions-demo/README.md

 This Chrome extension captures tab audio and streams it to a minimal Node backend which proxies requests to Gemini for transcription.

+## New: Faster Whisper support

+- Pick the transcription engine from the side panel dropdown (`Gemini` or `Faster Whisper`).
+- When `Faster Whisper` is selected, the backend converts each WebM chunk to 16 kHz PCM and streams 640-byte frames over WebSocket to the configured Faster Whisper endpoint (default `ws://184.175.182.249/ws`).
+- Configure the backend via environment variables (see `server/README.md`) if you host the Faster Whisper service elsewhere.
+- Gemini remains fully supported; switch back at any time without reloading the extension.

 ## Update: Standalone audio chunks per request

 To avoid `INVALID_ARGUMENT` from Gemini, the extension now ensures every audio chunk is a complete, standalone file with a valid container header.